Parliamentary.ai

 Groups Affected

-• Individuals and organisations involved in public debate: The bill offers them increased protection against strategic lawsuits intended to silence them.
+• Individuals and organizations involved in public debate: The bill offers them increased protection against lawsuits aimed at silencing them.

 Powered by nyModel